Skip to main content

 This role can be physically and emotionally demanding, requiring resilience, professionalism and excellent communication skills.
 You may work with individuals experiencing mental health difficulties, substance misuse issues, distress or challenging behaviour.

 You'll spend much of your working day operating within secure environments and travelling between locations.
-You'll need tobe comfortable following operational procedures, adapting to changing circumstances and making sound decisions under pressure.
+You'll need to be comfortable following operational procedures, adapting to changing circumstances and making sound decisions under pressure.

 The role requires a basic level of physical fitness to carry out operational duties safely and may require flexibility in working hours and overtime to support operational requirements.